denzelrenner/LIFE4136-Group1-Rotation2/README.md

 run ~/diploid_temporary_image_generation.py
 ```

-The series of images produced for the diploid and the tetraploids will be stitched together individually for each ploidy.
+The series of images produced for the diploid protein only and the tetraploid protein only will be stitched together to produce a movie file for the diploid protein rotiating and a movie file for the tetraploid protein rotating.
 This can be accomplished by running the script below in the command line

 ```bash
 bash make_protein_rotation_movie.sh